LukasJonaitis9/b_club/README.md

 ~ Registering account and logging in;

-~ Sharing and discusing with unexperienced beer types, tastes;
+~ Sharing and discusing with others your unexperienced beer types, tastes;

-~ Users can also edit or delete their "memories";
+~ Users can also edit or delete their "tastes and experience memories";

 ~ Searching other members "beer experiences";